asmta/asmta.github.io/call.md

 **Submission**

-Submissions will be on Microsoft CMT at ...
+Submissions will be on Microsoft CMT at [TBA]

+The Microsoft CMT service was used for managing the peer-reviewing process for this conference.
+This service was provided for free by Microsoft and they bore all expenses, including costs for Azure cloud services as well as for software development and support.

 <!--The proceedings of ASMTA 2026 will be published in Springer
 Lecture Notes in Computer Science (LNCS) series.
 Submissions may